 - Leaving it entirely to consumer choice.
 By definition, some of the most promising and lowest cost options can only be deployed on an area-by-area approach and these options would not be available to consumers.
 This would effectively restrict choices rather than facilitate them.
 Consumers don’t have a say in the gas or electricity networks that serve their properties.

-- Zoning makes an active choice between high temperature and ambient temperature networks as part of the decision tree used to define a heat network priority area.
+- Heat network zoning makes an active choice between high temperature and ambient temperature networks as part of the decision tree used to define a heat network priority area.

-- The exercise considers what heat density or property type is used to choose between high temp, ambient temp, or stand-alone solutions.
+- Designation of heat network zones considers what heat density or property type is used to choose between high temp, ambient temp, or stand-alone solutions.

-- Consultants and local authorities working on zoning understand the ambient temperature option and how shared ground arrays feed into that.
+- Consultants and local authorities working on heat network zoning understand the ambient temperature option and how shared ground arrays feed into that.

 Optimal heat decarbonisation pathway